Energy in South Africa: Coal and Environment

 The largest coal deposits in South Africa are to be found in the Ecca deposits, a stratum of the Karoo Supergroup, dating from the Permian period, between 280 and 250 Ma.
-The Ecca Group is extensive, covering around two-thirds of South Africa (much of it covered by slightly younger rocks - see diagram on the left).
+The Ecca Group is extensive, covering around two-thirds of South Africa (much of it covered by slightly younger rocks).

 Only the northern and north-eastern portion of these Ecca deposits is coal-bearing, but it nevertheless contains more than a third of all coal reserves in the Southern Hemisphere.

-Coal production and use creates in South Africa Coal combustion wastes (CCW), coal mine wastes (AMD) and toxic coal land fires.
-Coal combustion wastes (CCW), contain toxic substances like arsenic, cadmium, chromium and lead.
+Coal production and use in South Africa creates coal combustion wastes (CCW), coal mine wastes (AMD), and toxic coal land fires.
+CCW contain toxic substances like arsenic, cadmium, chromium and lead.

 Hundreds of South African old coal mines are filled with sulphate salts, heavy metals and carcinogenic substances like benzene and toluene.
 This AMD damages wildlife and spreads illness and disease.
 According to Greenpeace most shockingly is eMalahleni 'place of coal', Mpumalanga province, surrounded by 22 collieries and steel, vanadium and manganese plants.

-One of the biggest old mines is the Transvaal and Delagoa Bay (T&DB) mine, closed in 1953.
+One of the largest old mines is the Transvaal and Delagoa Bay (T&DB) mine, closed in 1953.
 60 km downstream from Emalahleni AMD leaked into the water supply in 2006 and 2007 killing thousands of fish, crocodiles and freshwater turtles and poisoning the water used by communities.
 Coal fires continue in the disused mines.